FluffyBullet/Sodoku-challenge/README.md

 <img src = assets/images/readme_images/p3_leaderboard_test.png>

-`Note - the leaderboard is only to grab the top 5 entries of, which is sorted by "Guesses" column`
+`Note - the leader board is only to grab the top 5 entries of, which is sorted by "Guesses" column`

 **End of game**